Hadley Horch

 Video: Three-dimensional confocal image of cricket Ascending Neurons in the prothoracic ganglion of the cricket.
 Neurobiotin was iontophoresed into axon endings in the brain, transported to the dendrites, and reacted with fluorescent streptavidin.

-Hadley Horch Headshot
+Hadley Horch headshot

 Education